angristan/openvpn-install/README.md

 - TLS-DHE-RSA-WITH-AES-128-GCM-SHA256
 - TLS-DHE-RSA-WITH-AES-128-CBC-SHA256

 AES GCM is more secure than AES CBC, and AES 128 is secure enough today.
-However, the AES-256-GCM cipher uses SHA-384 and the AES-128-GCM one uses SHA-256, however SHA-256 is vulnerable to the [Length extension attack](https://en.wikipedia.org/wiki/Length_extension_attack).
-Also, the control channel is a low-bandwidth channel so the ~40% speed difference between AES 128 and 256 bits is nigligible.
+I didn't find any security difference between SHA-256 and SHA-384 so we're going to use SHA-256.

-Thus, I have chosen `TLS-DHE-RSA-WITH-AES-256-GCM-SHA384` as the control channel cipher.
+Thus, I have chosen `TLS-DHE-RSA-WITH-AES-128-GCM-SHA256` as the control channel cipher.

 ### Diffie-Hellman key